-Step 1.
-From your left menu (Dashboard) select the ‘A/B Testing’.
+From your left menu (Dashboard) select the ‘A/B Testing’ option.

-Step 2.
-Here you can either load the URL of the product page that you desire to include in your experiment or add its HTML source code (‘upload your own HTML code‘ = used mainly for web pages generated dynamically, like the shopping cart page).
+Here you can either load the URL of the product page that you want to include in your experiment or add its HTML source code (‘or upload your own HTML‘ = used mainly for dynamically generated webpages, like the shopping cart page).